 - The transferee is the subject of an indictment, information or a felony complaint alleging that the prospective transferee has committed a crime punishable by imprisonment for a term exceeding one year as defined by federal law.1

-Colorado prohibits any person from knowingly possessing, using, or carrying upon his or her person a firearm subsequent to:
+Colorado law also prohibits any person from knowingly possessing, using, or carrying upon his or her person a firearm subsequent to:

 - The person’s conviction for a felony, or an attempt or conspiracy to commit a felony, under Colorado or any other state’s law or under federal law; or

 - The person’s adjudication for an act which, if committed by an adult, would constitute a felony, or an attempt or conspiracy to commit a felony, under Colorado or any other state’s law or under federal law.3